cncf/wg-serverless/workflow/spec/spec.md

 State data filters defines the states data input and data output filtering.

-The state filters inputPath is applied when the workflow transitions to the current state and it receives its data input.
+The state data filters inputPath is applied when the workflow transitions to the current state and it receives its data input.
 It filters this data input selecting parts of it (only the selected data is considered part of the states data during its execution).
 If inputPath is not defined, or it does not select any parts of the states data input, the states data input is not filtered.

-The state filter outputPath is applied right before the state transitions to the next state defined.
+The state data filter outputPath is applied right before the state transitions to the next state defined.
 It filters the states data output to be passed as data input to the transitioning state.
 If outputPath is not defined, or it does not select any parts of the states data output, the states data output is not filtered.